charliecalvert/CloudNotes/Assignments/FirebaseData.md

 ## Interface

 What we want to see is that the user comes to the home page, which consists mostly of a description of the site and button to log in.
-The user presses the login (Google) button, then is taken to the page with the database links on it.
+The user presses the login (Google) button, then is taken to the start page which is the one with the database links on it.

-On the database page, we are going to create three sections:
+On the database (start) page, we are going to create three sections:

 - Foo Data: Basic database test
 - Shared Data: The user inputs data and that data is shared between multiple users in real time.